0

 The Macro Dashboard provides a quantitative snapshot of the state of the U.S. economy and markets.
 With a consistent scorecard, investment committees can use this tool to evaluate periodic changes in conditions, prioritize research and drive dialogue that ultimately results in better informed portfolio strategy.

-U.S. monetary policy: U.S. monetary monetary policy remains relatively unchanged, with the fed funds rate and financial conditions staying generally consistent despite recent rate cuts.
+U.S. monetary policy: U.S. monetary policy remains relatively unchanged, with the fed funds rate and financial conditions staying generally consistent despite recent rate cuts.
 We expect some additional easing in 2026.

 U.S. equity fundamentals: U.S. equity fundamentals remain mixed.
 While price to earnings ratios remain extremely elevated, revisions to earnings have been relatively positive.